- As low as $332/Night

 About the Area

 Located in Charleston, this apartment is in the city center.
-The area's natural beauty can be seen at Waterfront Park and Front Beach, while Patriots Point and USS Yorktown are cultural highlights.
+The area's natural beauty can be seen at Waterfront Park and Riverfront Park, while Patriots Point and USS Yorktown are cultural highlights.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.

 Special Instructions